chang4oh/Bomberman/README.md

       TO PLAY, download dist (is the latest version) Click the main.exe and the software will automatically work Will need Python IDE downloaded

-### HOW TO PLAY
-      CONTROLS  Arrow keys (character movement, choice selection) ENTER (select)
-                ESC (current menu such as Menu screen, end screen, level screen) SPACE (drop bomb, 1 bomb per second)

-### Incase you have run into the problem and can't get it resolved
+### Developer Use) Incase you have run into the problem and can't get it resolved
-*This is for interested developers and if you want to try the game, please check for .exe or .html to play instantly.
+**This is for interested developers and if you want to try the game, please check for .exe or .html to play instantly.**
 This instruction is very very important!
 Or else you will go into loops of errors and will take many hours just to have the same error stuck forever.